How to Make Vanilla Honey

 It’s essential to combine the right type of vanilla and honey to balance the two floral flavors together.
 Opt for a strong vanilla, like Madagascar, and a mild, light-colored honey.

-It’s easy to flavor honey similar to the way you make extracts for baking.
+It’s easy to flavor honey similar to the way you make homemade extracts for baking.
 Simply allow the flavor component (lavender, cinnamon, etc) to infuse with the honey over time.

 You’ll have a delicious condiment that can take any recipe to the next level!